tbrlpld/100-days-of-code/log.md

 Same goes for the service definition that makes sure the app is automatically started with the sever.
 Once the repo is on the server, you just link to the config/definition file.

 Maybe combining this with git hooks and pushing directly to the webserver could be an awesome addition.

+I already deleted the Droplet where I was hosting the exmaple app.
+Tomorrow I want to start setting up the database server.
+This is going to be the first time I will have a production ready database available. :) The next thing I will need is an app that makes use of it ^^